 This confidential study compares the overall compensation of the highest-paid individuals in 94 4A’s member agencies with annual gross income up to $75 million.Learn More

-This is the second survey by Campaign and the IPA on gender in UK advertising agencies.
-See how the industry has fared since the first survey was launched a year ago.
+This is the second survey by Campaign and the IPA on gender and ethnicity in UK advertising agencies.

 The 4A’s “See It & Be It” series asks female industry leaders and those from traditionally underrepresented groups in the ad industry to share their personal stories, advice and observations on how to succeed in an industry that is overwhelmingly led by white men.